 ENO Ex Stompbox

 Another lightweight aluminum alloy board, measuring 21” by 7”.
-Once again, the Ex Stompbox is flat rather than angled and features convenient cutaway space so that you can organize all your cables.
+Once again, the Ex Stompbox is flat rather than angled and features convenient cutaway space to organize all your cables.

 The carry bag is slightly better though, and it comes with a more generous amount of velcro adhesive and cable ties to organize your pedal with.
 It is slightly heavier though, weighing in at 4.74lb, so you may want to consider that before you make a purchase.